Kenneth Spaulding

 Kenneth Bridgeforth Spaulding (born November 29, 1944) is an American politician and attorney from North Carolina.
 A member of the Democratic Party from Durham, North Carolina, Spaulding served in the North Carolina House of Representatives from 1978 to 1984.

 Early life and career

 Spaulding is the son of Asa T. Spaulding Sr., former president of North Carolina Mutual Life Insurance Company, and Elna Spaulding, Durham County's first female county commissioner.
+His grandfather, George Ruffin Bridgeforth, was a former Tuskegee Institute administrator and Alabama farmer.

 Spaulding is a graduate of Howard University (cum laude, 1967), where he received a Bachelor of Arts degree in Government with minors in Business Administration and Sociology.
 He received his Juris Doctor from the University of North Carolina School of Law in 1970.
+He represented notable clients and served on the O. J. Simpson dream team.
+He went on to represent many national developers of major residential and commercial developments in Durham, North Carolina.